CosmosContracts/docs/juno/economic-overview/incentive-structure.md

 ### End of phase calculation

-The end of each _phase_ can be estimated with the formula:
+The end of each _phase_ (commonly refereed to as the "halving") can be estimated with the formula:

 ```
 Time left until phase_end in seconds =